 Movement can be expressed by the wave of a hand, the bounce of a ball, or even suggested as in the sweeping, overlapping lines of a freeway interchange.
 Motion tends to produce a trail whether actual or imaginary.
 Point A to point B has an “in between” stage.
 Motion has a path, whether it’s straight and simple or convoluted and complex; continuous or interrupted.

 On the left, ■ Westbound abstraction suggests a shifting cluster of cumulus clouds floating somewhere in or about Los Angeles.

-First row down: ■ Snowbird Marathon logo suggests both a compressive and expansive gesture occurring at the same time; ■ Surviving the Surveyor narratively suggests an act of espionage; ■ DADA suggests the tumbling chaos that was encouraged by the early 20th century art movement; ■ 5 Reasons to Drink suggests the haphazard effects from the very activity being described.
+First row down: ■ Snowbird Marathon logo depicts compressive and expansive gestures occurring at the same time; ■ Post-Pandemic Ball 2023 leaps and spins in celebration of the post-Covid era while referencing the bubonic plague doctors of 16th century Europe; ■ DADA suggests the tumbling chaos that was emblematic of this game-changing early 20th century art movement; ■ 5 Reasons to Drink suggests the haphazard, stumbling and tumbling effects of over-indulging.

 Bottom row: ■ Arrived Australia features a cresting combination of active forces; ■ Hands Off! features a rotational movement that serves to enhance its searing gaze; ■ Branching Ballet is a mimic of natural, branching forces and a dancer’s response.